 TGDL had humble beginnings, the idea taking shape at one of the first guesthouses in Leh owned by the Abdu family.
 The guesthouse is still there but the establishment moved on to higher paradigms.

-The Abdu brothers established TGDL in 2007, conceptualized as the finest luxury hotel in Ladakh that would be a unique mix of comfort, aesthetics and environment-friendly.
-The hotel is equipped with state of the art amenities, with a careful attention to the carbon footprints – it is centrally climate controlled, built to run even during the harsh winters of Ladakh while being solar powered.
-The attention to details and care for the planet is reflected across the corridors, rooms and facilities of the property.
+The Abdu brothers established TGDL in 2007, conceptualized as the finest luxury hotel in Ladakh that would be a unique mix of comfort, aesthetics, and environment-friendly.
+The hotel is equipped with state-of-the-art amenities, with careful attention to the carbon footprints – it is centrally climate controlled, built to run even during the harsh winters of Ladakh while being solar powered.
+The attention to detail and care for the planet is reflected across the corridors, rooms, and facilities of the property.